 - Weekly team and individual video analysis

-- Three rugby sessions per week
+- 3 x rugby specific sessions per week at the Sports Park

-Women's rugby: approximately 24 players are selected annually for our programme
+Women's rugby: approximately 24 players are selected annually for our programme.

-- Two rugby specific sessions per week
+- 2 x rugby specific sessions per week at the Sports Park

 - Regular unit specific sessions